 Corporate risk taking reflects the company's attitude toward risk and long-term (short-term) gains in business decisions.
-Generally higher levels of risk taking assume higher capital expenditures (Bargeron et al., 2010), more aggressive innovations (Hilary and Hui, 2009) and a better grasp of investment opportunities (Minggui Yu et al., 2013).
-Therefore, risk-taking is conducive to enhancing the development capability of enterprises and enhancing their future competitive advantages (Cucculelli and Ermini, 2013; Wengui Li and Minggui Yu, 2012; Min Zhang et al., 2015), accelerating capital accumulation andincreasing shareholder wealth (John et al., 2008). ; Hilary and Hui, 2009), contributing to enterprise technology innovation, accelerating the development of social innovation,, and increasing total factor generation rate and sustained economic growth (John et al., 2008; Weimin Xie and Qingquan Tang, 2013; Min Zhang et al. 2015).
-Therefore, improving enterprisecorporate risk-taking level is not only the need for long-term development of the corporation itself, but also an important condition for building an innovative country and realizing the optimization and upgrading of the economic structure.
+Generally speaking, higher levels of risk taking mean higher capital expenditures (Bargeron et al., 2010), more aggressive innovations (Hilary and Hui, 2009) and a better grasp of investment opportunities (Minggui Yu et al., 2013).
+Risk-taking is conducive to enhancing the development capability of firms and their future competitive advantages (Cucculelli and Ermini, 2013; Wengui Li and Minggui Yu, 2012; Min Zhang et al., 2015), accelerating capital accumulation，increasing shareholder wealth (John et al., 2008; Hilary and Hui, 2009), accelerating firm technology innovation and the social innovation development, and increasing total factor generation rate and sustained economic growth (John et al., 2008; Weimin Xie and Qingquan Tang, 2013; Min Zhang et al. 2015).
+Therefore, improving corporate risk-taking level is not only the need for long-term development of the corporation itself, but also an important condition for building an innovative country and realizing the optimization and upgrading of the economic structure.

-However, due to the large investment amount of risky investment projects, the project revenue recovery period is relatively long, so risky investment requires sufficient and stable funds as a guarantee (Huilin Zhang and Yuran Ni, 2017).
-Qian and Strahan (2007), Junxiong Fang(2007) and other scholars have found thatcorporate default costsAs a result, corporate financing constraints are reduced and risk-taking capacity is enhanced.
+However, due to the large investment amount of risky investment projects, the project revenue recovery period is relatively long.
+Risky investment requires sufficient and stable funds as a guarantee (Huilin Zhang and Yuran Ni, 2017).
+Qian and Strahan (2007), Junxiong Fang(2007) and other scholars find that the increase in the protection of creditors' interests by the law will increase corporate default costs, reduce the risk of the bank defaulting on credit, encourage the bank to increase the amount of credit, and extend the loan term.
+As a result, corporate financing constraints are reduced and risk-taking capacity is enhanced.

-Financialization can provide financial support for enterprisecorporate risk taking from both macro and micro levels, and enhance the risk-taking ability of corporations.
-From a macro perspective, financial development increases opportunities for external financing, reduces external financing costs, and helps alleviates corporate financing constraints (Demirgüç-Kunt and Maksimovic, 1998; Tianding Zhang and Qiang Zou, 2015).
-From a micro perspective, corporations use the rapid development advantages of financial markets to improve the financial level of corporations, optimize the structure of financial assets, promote efficient management of funds, and enhance the corporate profitability and risk resistance through the usfinancial methods.
+Financialization can provide financial support for corporate risk taking from both macro and micro levels, and enhance the risk-taking ability of corporations.
+From a macro perspective, financial development increases opportunities for external financing, reduces external financing costs, and helps alleviate corporate financing constraints (Demirgüç-Kunt and Maksimovic, 1998; Tianding Zhang and Qiang Zou, 2015).
+From a micro perspective, corporations use the rapid development advantages of financial markets to improve the financial level of corporations, optimize the structure of financial assets, promote efficient management of funds, and enhance the corporate profitability and risk resistance by financial methods.

-In addition, in the current Chinese financial market, the pan-financial industry in a broad sense has a relatively high excess return rate.
-Therefore, the improvement of degree of NFC’financialization of enterprises will also help enterprisecorporations to share the dividends of financial market development, obtain excess returns, and reduce corporate financing constraints, improve corporate risk-taking ability, provide guarantee for the NFCs’ risk investment.
-Therefore, this paper speculates that financialization may provide financial support for the risk-taking of NFCs and enhance the corporate risk-taking level.
+In addition, in the current Chinese financial market, the financial industry in a broad sense has a relatively high excess return rate.
+The improvement of NFCs’ financialization degree helps corporations to share the dividends of financial market development, obtain excess returns, reduce corporate financing constraints, improve corporate risk-taking ability, and provide guarantee for the NFCs’ risk investment.
+We speculate that financialization may provide financial support for the risk-taking of NFCs and enhance the corporate risk-taking level.
+The discussion so far points to the following hypothesis:

 Hypothesis H1a: Under the same conditions, the level of corporate risk-taking has increased significantly with the deepening of financialization.

-The risk-taking tendency is also a concentrated expression of corporate managers’ entrepreneurial spiritenterprise.
-However, due to the large investment amount of risky projects and long project investment recovery cycles, the future cash flow is highly volatile ( Huilin Zhang and Yuran Ni, 2017)project failure risk is also relatively high.the corporate themselves
+The risk-taking tendency is also a concentrated reflection of corporate managers’ entrepreneurial spirit.
+However, due to the large investment amount of risky projects and long project investment recovery cycles, the future cash flow is highly volatile ( Huilin Zhang and Yuran Ni, 2017), and project failure risk is relatively high.
+Therefore, differentiated risk-taking levels mean that managers will make trade-offs between the corporate long-term development and short-term private interests of managers themselves.